 Every time an officer discharges their weapon, no matter the circumstance, the Department convenes the Firearms Discharge Review Board (FDRB) per DGO 3.10.
 The FDRB meets as needed quarterly, and findings of the FDRB are presented to the San Francisco Police Commission.

-Officer Involved Shootings (OIS) Historical Data
+Officer-Involved Shootings (OIS) Data

-Officer Involved Shootings, Suspect-Involved, 2009 – 2019
+Officer-Involved Shootings, Suspect-Involved, 2009 – 2019

-SFPD updates the yearly statistics for the Officer Involved Shootings (OIS) Historical Data each year in February for the prior year.
+SFPD updates the yearly statistics for the Officer Involved Shootings (OIS) Data each year in February for the prior year.

 The MOU outlines the agreement between the San Francisco District Attorney's Officer and the San Francisco Police Department regarding the procedures for the criminal investigation of "Covered Incidents" to determine if an officer committed a criminal offense.